Below are some of the common errors you may encounter with your users but you can also review the full manual on How to Support Your End Users.

 No access (w29): This error is received when user permissions have not been applied to the file in question.
 To correct this, click on the Permissions icon beside the file in question.
 If the user does not appear here, then click Add New, click on the user, then click Add Permissions, then Save & Exit and ask the user to try unlocking the file again.

-Exceeded limit (vc3): This error is received when the User has reached their browser or application limit per the setting in the DRM Policy.
+Exceeded limit (vc3): This error is received when the User has reached their device limit per the setting in the DRM Policy.
 If you do not suspect fraud with this User and wish to clear this person’s usage so they can access the protected file, go to the Users tab, click on the Clear Use icon beside the User in question and clear their usage.
 Once done, ask the User to log in again.

 Credentials incorrect (bw5): This error is received when the User has entered the wrong credentials, often related to a typo.
 You can look up the correct credentials for the User or ask them to try again and be mindful of any uppercase or lowercase, and watch for any unnecessary spaces at the end.